-Chehel Sotoun is one of the royal gardens leftover from the Safavid era in the city of Isfahan, which is also known as the Chehel Sotoun Museum Garden.
+Chehel Sotoun Palace is one of the royal gardens leftover from the Safavid era in the city of Isfahan, which is also known as the Chehel Sotoun Museum Garden.
 This garden is a small part of a large old garden called “Jahan Nama”, which Shah Abbas built the first center of Chehel Sotoun Palace by building a summerhouse in the middle of it.
 This historical heritage is one of the most famous and popular places of interest in Isfahan, which brings stunning beauty to tourists and visitors.

-Chehel Sotoun palace is a monument in Isfahan.
+As you can see Chehel Sotoun palace photos in following parts, it is a monument in Isfahan.
 The Chehel Sotoun palace and its garden cover an area of approximately 67.000 sq.m that was built by Shah Abbas I. Shah Abbas I built a summerhouse in the middle of the garden, which formed the initial core of the palace, which included the middle hall of the forty-column palace and its four-cornered pavilions.
 During the reign of Shah Abbas II, the building was completed and general changes were made in the central building, including the Hall of Mirrors, the 20-column Hall, the two large north and south rooms, the Hall of Mirrors, the porches on either side of the Kingdom Hall and the large pool in front of the Hall that decorated with paintings, mirrors, and tiles on the walls and ceilings.
 Initially, there were paintings instead of mirrors, but after the palace caught fire, when cleaning the ceiling from soot, silver mirrors were used instead of mercury on part of the porch roof.

 Magnificent and decorated ceiling with paintings, 20-column hall and mirrored ceiling, mirror hall and mirrored Shah Abbas II’s entrance.